Project Specific FAQs

 DART+ Coastal North

-DART+ Coastal North is seeking to increase the frequency and capacity of train services between Drogheda and Dublin City Centre.
+DART+ Coastal North is seeking to increase the frequency and capacity of train services between Drogheda and Dublin City Centre, inclusive of the Howth Branch Line.
 This can be achieved by introducing electrified, high-capacity DART trains and increasing the frequency of these trains.
 Delivery of this project will support the existing communities along the railway and support future sustainable development.
 DART+ Coastal North will serve all existing stations along the route using electrical power that has a lower carbon footprint than the existing diesel trains.
 The frequency and quality of service will provide a viable transport alternative to communities along the route and will encourage people to switch from private car use.
 This will assist in Ireland reducing transport related greenhouse gas emissions and help combat climate change.
 The electrification of the rail line will predominantly follow the existing railway corridor and works will mostly be carried out within the extents of the existing railway corridor.

 This consultation is our way of asking you, as potential users of the service or those likely to be affected by its development, for your views on our plans.
 Your local knowledge will inform the emerging design, help us to improve the scheme and ensure it will be a beneficial for you and the communities the route will serve.

 If your property is likely to be directly affected by the works you should already have heard from us.
 Our Community Liaison Officer will be available throughout the process to ensure you are regularly updated on the current proposals and your views are taken into consideration as we progress the design.

 You can engage with us via the following means: